 - Laser Therapy: At Essential Aesthetics, we offer a variety of laser treatments to ensure you receive proper therapy for your skin concerns.
 For red marks after acne, Dr. Ellie prefers to use a vascular setting using the IPL laser.
 For brown spots, she prefers to use the PicoFractional laser, which stimulates deep collagen regeneration to improve texture and pigmentation.

 - Chemical Peels: Chemical peels use a solution (usually an acid) to slough away the skin’s outer layers in a controlled manner.
 Dr. Ellie treats PIH with SkinMedica’s Rejuvenize and Vitalize Peel because they help reduce the appearance of pigmentation and acne scarring as well.

-- Topical Treatments: Incorporating retinoids and hydroquinone topical treatments to your skincare routine will also help to reduce the appearance of PIH.
+- Topical Treatments: Incorporating retinoids and hydroquinone topical treatments into your skincare routine will also help to reduce the appearance of PIH.
 For red or pink post-acne marks, retinoids work best.
 For brown or black post-acne hyperpigmentation, hydroquinone is a better solution.

 Which Treatment Is Right For Me?

 At the time of your consultation, our skin expert, Dr. Ellie, will assess your post-acne hyperpigmentation to determine which treatment is best for you.
 She may prescribe a combination treatment depending on the severity of your condition.

 When Will I See the Results?

 Patience is key when it comes to treating PIH.
 The therapies mentioned above require a series of treatments and strict compliance to appropriate skincare.
 Patients typically begin to see results after a few treatments.